spacemangames55555/Rumblejam/docs/GDD.md

 No region exceeds **60%** one domain.
 Region 8 is deliberately even, so the endgame demands full party coverage rather than one counter-build.

+### 3.3 The roster

+**There is one roster: the fourteen classes in §8.2.** The 33-character classic roster was pre-overhaul content and has been retired to `archive/classic-roster/`.
+Roster-switching machinery, `setRoster()`, and the silent `charId` fallback are all removed — an unknown id now throws, because a fallback that kept a character's stats while losing its trees is how a totally unplayable party survived an entire patch.

+**Take the design from the archive, not the data.** Archived traits are engine hooks keyed to `trait.key` values that mostly no longer exist.

-### 3.3 Class unlocks
+### 3.4 Class unlocks and selectability

 The **six non-region classes are the starting roster** — Blacksmith, Mage, Samurai, Monk, Assassin, Priest.
-The **eight region-native classes unlock by clearing their home region.**

-Unlocks live on the **player**, not the character — the point of unlocking the Wizard is to create a *new* Wizard, so it cannot sit inside the character that earned it.
+The **eight region-native classes unlock by clearing their home region.** Unlocks live on the **player**, not the character — the point of unlocking the Wizard is to create a *new* Wizard.

 Clearing region 8 completes the run.
 The Hunter unlocks at that moment and pays off on the next character.

+**Selectability is derived from tree data, not listed.** A class is selectable when it has a tree with a damaging tier-1 active; otherwise it is visible, greyed, and states why.
+As phase 5 authors trees, classes become selectable with no code change.

+The lobby card is an affordance, not a boundary: the host validates the pick and the sim refuses to start on an unplayable class, because a client can send anything.

+Asserted at load: every selectable class has a tier-1 active **carrying damage**.
+"Has a tree" is not enough — a tree of passives arms nobody.

-### 3.4 Region identity checklist
+### 3.5 Region identity checklist

 1. A tileset and palette recognisable in one frame.
 2. **Six or more enemy archetypes**, at least two unique to the region.